descope/node-sdk/README.md

   loginPageUrl: 'http://dummy.com/login',
 });

-// Update SAML sso application.
+// Update SAML SSO application.
 // Update will override all fields as is.
 Use carefully. await descopeClient.management.ssoApplication.updateSamlApplication({
   id: 'my-app-id',